 Infrastructure SIP: Other documentation

 Crosswalk: In addition to the rule amendments described above, DEQ is submitting what is referred to as a “crosswalk” for EQC approval and submittal to EPA (Attachment A).
 A separate crosswalk is provided for PM 2.5 with this rulemaking proposal, addressing the required infrastructure SIP elements of CAA Section 110(a)(2)(A) - 110(a)(2)(M).
 The crosswalk was developed in collaboration with EPA Region 10 and is included with this proposal for EQC approval and submittal to EPA as DEQ’s demonstration that the Oregon SIP meets the infrastructure requirements to implement, maintain and enforce the annual NAAQS for PM 2.5 as specified in Section 110 of the Clean Air Act.
 The crosswalk addresses the required infrastructure elements of Section 110(a)(1) and 110(a)(2).
-While the crosswalk is not considered part of the official record of Oregon’s SIP, it is proposed for submittal to EPA as reference tools to demonstrate how applicable Oregon Administrative Rules and authorizing Oregon Revised Statutes correspond to and satisfy federal CAA Section 110(a)(1) and (a)(2) requirements for the purpose of Infrastructure SIP submittals.
+While the crosswalk is not considered part of the official record of Oregon’s SIP, it is proposed for submittal to EPA as a reference tool to demonstrate how applicable Oregon Administrative Rules and authorizing Oregon Revised Statutes correspond to and satisfy federal CAA Section 110(a)(1) and (a)(2) requirements for Infrastructure SIP submittals.
 DEQ has made an effort to include the relevant OARs and corresponding ORSs in the crosswalks for ease of reference, however, it should be noted that the official record of Oregon Administrative Rules that constitute the Federally-approved Oregon State Implementation Plan are listed in subpart MM of 40 CFR part 52.

-Interstate Transport: The interstate transport provision in the CAA section 110(a)(2)(D)(i) (also called “the good neighbor” provision) requires each state to submit a State Implementation Plan that prohibits emissions that will have certain adverse air quality effects in other states (due within three years of the EPA promulgating a new or revised NAAQS).
+Interstate Transport: The interstate transport provision in the CAA section 110(a)(2)(D)(i) (also called “the good neighbor” provision) requires each state to submit a State Implementation Plan that prohibits emissions that will have certain adverse air quality effects in other states.
+This section of the SIP is due within three years of the EPA promulgating a new or revised NAAQS.
 DEQ’s State Implementation Plan addresses the interstate transport of PM 2.5.
-Note: The interstate transport submittal also addresses Sulfur Dioxide (SO2) Nitrogen Dioxide (NO2) and Lead (Pb), SIP standards updated in 2013.
+Note: The interstate transport submittal also addresses Sulfur Dioxide (SO2), Nitrogen Dioxide (NO2) and Lead (Pb) SIP standards updated in 2013.
 (Attachment B).